Fully spectral scheme for the linear BGK equation on the whole space: Orthonormal polynomials

 \section{Orthonormal polynomials}

-In this appendix, we gather definitions, notations and important results on the orthonormal polynomials sequences associated with a weight of the form $\rho(x)=e^{-\phi(x)}$.
-The potential $\phi$ is an even polynomial of degree $2m$, which can be expanded in the canonical basis:
+In this appendix, we gather definitions, notations and important results on the orthonormal polynomials sequences associated with a weight of the form $\rho(x)=e^{-\phi(x)}$, normalized such that $\int_{\mathbb{R}}\rho dx = 1$.
+The potential $\phi$ is an even polynomial of degree $2m$ of positive leading coefficient $\gamma_{m}$.
+It can be expanded in the canonical basis: